AaltoML/android-viotester/README.md

  * ccache
  * openjdk-8-jdk

 Also an Android SDK and Android NDK need to be installed.

-1. Because of the submodules, clone this repo with the `--recursive` Git option (this may take a while)
-2. `cd mobile-cv-suite`
-3. Run `./scripts/android/build.sh`
-4. Then open the project in Android Studio and run app.
+The project can be run in Android Studio.

-# ARCore test mode
+### ARCore test mode

 Can be used to compare other methods to Google ARCore.
 Enabled by changing the build flavor to `arcore`.

-# AREngine test mode
+### AREngine test mode

 Enables comparison to Huawei AREngine.
 Enabled by changing the build flavor to `arengine`.
 Requirements: